reisir/proxy-stuff/README.md

 ## PowerShell script to download an entire set from MTGpics.com

 This script is very basic and requires you to manually edit the code.
-It's setup to download all of the english Strixhaven Mystical Archive arts.
+It's set up to download all of the english Strixhaven Mystical Archive arts.
 To use, copy the script and save it as a .ps1 file.
 It will download all images to the folder the script is in.

 ```ps1
 Set-Location -Path $PSScriptRoot